deg3x/Ember-old/README.md

 - [ ] Raytracing
 - [x] Editor (ImGui)

-## Special Thanks
+## Acknowledgements
-The ember engine logo was created by [Yiannis Avgoloupis](https://www.artstation.com/yiannisart), one of the most talented artists out there.
+- The ember engine logo was created by [Yiannis Avgoloupis](https://www.artstation.com/yiannisart), one of the most talented artists out there.
+- This project would not be possible without the constant support and motivation by my friend [Panos Karabelas](https://twitter.com/panoskarabelas1).
+Panos is also the programmer behind [Spartan](https://github.com/PanosK92/SpartanEngine), one of the biggest open source graphics engines.

 ## License
 The MIT License (MIT)